butlersh/core/README.md

 ## Firewall Setup

-I recommend you using firewall powered by your cloud provider.
-E.g. AWS Security Groups, Hetzner Cloud Firewall, ...
+On your server, I recommend you using firewall powered by your cloud provider.
+E.g., AWS Security Groups, Hetzner Cloud Firewall, ...
 Otherwise, you can use ufw (built on top of iptables).

 ```bash
 # Allow SSH